uxlfoundation/oneapi-construction-kit/doc/design.md

 Additionally, the `include/builtins/builtins.h` header file is compiled into a (`.pch` file) pre-compiled header.
-This is done so that the frontend compiler in ComputeAorta does not have to compile the entire header file, which is over 11000 lines long, each time an application invokes `clCompileProgram` or `clBuildProgram`.
+This is done so that the frontend compiler in the oneAPI Construction Kit does not have to compile the entire header file, which is over 11000 lines long, each time an application invokes `clCompileProgram` or `clBuildProgram`.
 The pre-compiled header along with the bitcode files containing the definitions of the OpenCL C builtin functions are embedded into the OpenCL driver.